Author of The Blackout Book and the online course Bloom Where You’re Planted

 If you’re new to the preparedness lifestyle, this saying basically means that all of your supplies, your stockpiles, your carefully selected buckets of food, and the time and money you spent on preparation will be for naught if you can’t protect it against those who may seek to take it from you.
 This is generally accepted as a truth in the prepper community.
 Most of us believe that we must be prepared to defend ourselves and our property without relying on any type of “authorities” to protect us.

-To me, preppers and guns go together like peas and carrots.I strongly believe that firearms are a necessary part of a home defesne plan.
-So imagine my surprise when I got a negative response to a meme I posted shortly after the massacre in Paris.
+To me, preppers and guns go together like peas and carrots.I strongly believe that firearms are a necessary part of a home defense plan.
+So imagine my surprise when I got a negative response to a meme I posted shortly after the massacre in Paris a few years back.

 As it turns out, there are quite a few people in the lifestyle that actually do not believe in having firearms.
 Here are some of the comments that followed the meme, as well as comments from another discussion opened on the topic.